 - 1. Go to the Facilitation tab > Certify Participants. - 2.
 Check the box next to the name of the participant(s) to be certified. - 3.
 When completed, click Submit.
-The table will populate with the Date Certified information. - 4.
-Click Notify Participants, to open a message window with the following prepopulated message: - Congratulations.
+The table will populate with the Date Certified information. - Click Notify Participants, to open a message window with the following prepopulated message: - Congratulations.
 You have completed the course successfully.
 You will receive your certification from your facilitator. - 5.
 You can customize the message if desired.
 Click Send message when finished. - 6.
 The table will populate with the Date Notified information.

 Certify Participants Check off users who have been certified and click submit.
 Click notify to send a notification e-mail to certified users.
-Certified Date Certified Master Teacher Date Notified Susy Calvert Debbie Costello Deborah Goodman David Grelle Sharon Henley Tammy Hernandez Gail Holmes Donna Landin Nancy Mazzella Katrina Merriwether Gwenda Purnell Miisha Smith Judi Yost Submit Notify Participants ...
+Master Teacher Certified Date Notified Date Certified Susy Calvert Debbie Costello Deborah Goodman 1 David Grelle Sharon Henley Tammy Hernandez Gail Holmes Donna Landin Nancy Mazzella 7 Katrina Merriwether Gwenda Purnell Miisha Smith Judi Yost Submit Notify Participants ...

-Add the date certified and the name of each certified participant to a Certificate of Completion (PDF; 1 page) found in the Facilitation Guide > Section 7: Accessing Facilitation Resources.
+- 7. Add the date certified and the name of each certified participant to a Certificate of Completion (PDF; 1 page) found in the Facilitation Guide > Section 7: Accessing Facilitation Resources. - 8.
 Attach the certificates to participants in individual e-mails.
+In the e-mail, remind participants that they have access to the course materials for nine months.